top of page

 • Check first with their tutor before using USB/flash memory key(s) on CTS ICT equipment.

-• Be polite and do not use e-mail, social media, blogs, etc to make negative comments, bully, or insult others.
+• Be polite and not use e-mail, social media or blogs etc to make negative comments, bully or insult others.

 • Use the resources only for educational purposes.

-If you have any questions regarding your use of the IT equipment at CTS, please speak with your tutor or the Manager.
+If you have any questions with regard to your use of the IT equipment at CTS, please speak with your tutor or the Manager.
 The deliberate misuse of the IT equipment or behaving in a way that is deemed as bullying or offensive to staff or other learners will result in disciplinary action being taken and could result in you being dismissed from programme.

 Use of the Internet